Meet the Team

 Read more about Arthur

-Dr. Arthur House joined Peninsula Vet Emergency and Referral Hospital (ERH) in 2018 as a partner and Small Animal Surgeon.
+Dr. Arthur House joined Peninsula Vet Emergency and Referral Hospital (ERH) in 2018 as a Small Animal Surgeon.
+He provides our Specialist Brachycephalic Dog Service.

 After graduating from Murdoch University, Arthur achieved postgraduate qualifications in small animal surgery, initially in general practice, followed by advanced surgical training at the Royal Veterinary College, where he then lectured in Small Animal Surgery, before returning home to Australia.